rdmpage/data-citation-corpus/README.md

 Release announcement [DataCite launches first release of the Data Citation Corpus](https://makedatacount.org/first-release-of-the-open-global-data-citation-corpus/) doi:10.60804/r14z-mw10.

+## Blog post

+I wrote about the problems with the first release on iPhylo:

+> Page, R. (2024).
+Problems with the DataCite Data Citation Corpus [https://doi.org/10.59350/t80g1-xys37](https://doi.org/10.59350/t80g1-xys37)

-### Update
+### Update(s)

+#### Verison 1.1
 There is a simplified version (v1.1) of the data available on Zenodo, see [Data Citation Corpus first release Documentation](https://makedatacount.org/data-citation-corpus-documentation/#appendix).

 I’m exploring adding this to CouchDB.

 > DataCite, & Make Data Count.
 (2024).
 Data Citation Corpus Data File (v1.1) [Data set].
 DataCite.
 [10.5281/zenodo.11216814](https://doi.org/10.5281/zenodo.11216814)

+#### Version 2.0

+Version 2.0 was released August 23, 2024 by Datacite [doi:10.5281/zenodo.13376773](https://doi.org/10.5281/zenodo.13376773)

+> Data file for the second release of the Data Citation Corpus, produced by DataCite and Make Data Count as part of an ongoing grant project funded by the Wellcome Trust.
+Read more about the project.

+> The data file includes 5,256,114 data citation records in JSON and CSV formats.
+The JSON file is the version of record.

+## CouchDB (version 2)

+## SQL version (first release of the data)

-## Data extraction
+### Data extraction

-`to_sql.php` parses the JSON data and outputs SQL statements so we can construct a simple SQL database to explore the data.
+`to_sql.php` parses the JSON data and outputs SQL statements to construct a simple SQL database to explore the data.

 ### Sources